Terms and conditions for Plusnet Business Services

 3.7 The Customer is responsible for the proper use of user security details, if any, and must take all necessary steps to ensure they are kept confidential, secure and not made available to unauthorised persons.

 3.8 If the Customer believes that any user security details are or are likely to be used in an unauthorised way, the Customer must inform Plusnet immediately.
 The Customer must not change or attempt to change a user-name without Plusnet's prior agreement.

 3.9 Plusnet does not guarantee the security of the service against unauthorised or unlawful access or use.
 If Plusnet believes there is or is likely to be a breach of security or misuse of the service Plusnet may:

-- Change and/or suspend the user security details (and notify The Customer that it has done this); or
+3.9.1. change and/or suspend the user security details (and notify the Customer that it has done this); or

-- Some of the content will have its own terms and conditions.
+3.11.4. some of the content will have its own terms and conditions.
 These may be displayed online or elsewhere.
-If The Customer accesses this content The Customer must keep to these terms and conditions; and
+If the Customer accesses this content the Customer must keep to these terms and conditions; and

 3.12 Depending on the service, Plusnet may provide The Customer with the means of storing or uploading content.
 The Customer accepts that unless the Service schedule states otherwise Plusnet has no obligation to store content or has any responsibility if stored content is lost or deleted.
 The Customer is advised to duplicate content it wishes to keep on other devices not connected to the service.

 3.13 Occasionally, for operational reasons, including the provision of service enhancements and/or software upgrades, Plusnet may: